aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  What would be the main reason to disaggregate the data in your dataset?
 - Question (lzhao4−stat6250): What is the distinction between high level of aggregations and low level of aggregations?
 - Question (cyuan10-stat6250): What is the benefit of disaggregate data and when would we use it?
+- Question (aalamri−stat6250): What is the process of applying the DO loop when using the low level of aggregations?